 Unless you’re running a lifestyle business, at some point you’ll need to develop a coherent strategy for growing your business.
 This is particularly true if you’re reliant on external investment, as your backers will want to see that you have a pragmatic plan and reasonable chance of delivering a return on their investment.

-You’re likely to know the industry you operate in very well, but having an external consultant with significant experience of your industry can help you plan more effectively, avoid common industry pitfalls and identify exit opportunities for the future.
+You’re likely to know the industry you operate in very well, but having an external consultant with significant experience in your industry can help you plan more effectively, avoid common industry pitfalls and identify exit opportunities for the future.
 Often an old-hand in your space will be able to make useful introductions, and they’ll certainly help you to plan the future of the business with the benefit of having seen it all before, from the inside.

 2. Improving efficiency